This post is in honour of male feminists and their dating rituals.

 Don’t say or act like you are serious about someone, make out with them, and then avoid them.
 Can I say this clearly enough?
 If you make out with somebody, you are responsible for checking in to make sure they are ok, not just during, but also after.
 Discuss casual sex as casual sex.
-Casual sex is sex focussed on physical sensation rather than connection, and works best with two people who are both happy to be casual physical playmates and who are equally uninvested in secure emotional connection with each other.
+Casual sex is sex focussed on in the moment feelings or physical sensation rather than long term secure attachment, and works best with two people who are both happy to be casual physical playmates and who are equally uninvested in secure emotional connection with each other.
 Navigate this honestly and carefully so you do not take advantage of people.

 If your initial connection seemed serious but things don’t work out the way you hoped, do the work to get back to good terms with this person.
 You may have to have some emotions-talk to get to a good place, clear up miscommunication or accidental harm you caused; if so, you’re responsible not only for grudgingly going along, but for actively initiating and holding space for that conversation.
 Do not make it their job to ask for a conversation to get you both back to a good place together.
 It is your job as much as theirs.
 Do not run away if things get uncomfortable or you start to feel emotions that confuse you.
 If you need space to calm down, pick a specific near-future time in which you will come back fully present and taking a proactive role in getting back to a good place.
 If you are in a conflict with this person due to tangled emotions, pick a process and, if you need it, a friend to help.
 Remember the goal is for you both to feel ok about things, not for one of you to win and one of you to lose.
 If you’re uncomfortable with process, work on that instead of making it their problem.